PrinceParshia/Termux-X11-Linux-DEs/manjaro/README.md

   ```
   ./manjaro-xfce.sh
   ```
-  And vnc connection using (In manjaro shell):
+  And vnc connection using (In Termux Shell):
   ```
-  vncserver :1
+  ./manjaro-xfce-vnc.sh
   ```
 * Close X11 connection using the exit button on the notifications bar.
 And vnc connection using (in manjaro shell):
   ```